Rewrite A Sentence Without Changing The Meaning

 How To Edit And Rewrite A Sentence

-It’s always part of the editing process to add variety to your writing or make certain elements more precise or powerful.
+Every writer needs to know how to rewrite a sentence.
+It’s always part of editing to add variety to your writing or make certain elements more precise or powerful.

 Why do you need to rewrite sentences?